 Our business requires significant cash to fund debt service costs, capital expenditures and ongoing operations.
-We have historically funded these requirements through cash flows from operating activities, borrowings under our credit facilities, equity contributions from Charter Holdco, proceeds from sales of assets, issuances of debt securities, and cash on hand.
+We have historically funded these requirements through cash flows from operating activities, borrowings under our credit facilities, equity contributions from our parent companies, proceeds from sales of assets, issuances of debt securities, and cash on hand.
 However, the mix of funding sources changes from period to period.
-For the year ended December 31, 2006, we generated \$307 million of net cash flows from operating activities after paying cash interest of \$1.6 billion.
-In addition, we received proceeds from the sale of assets of asperts, insuances of property, plant and equipment.
-Finally, we had net cash flows used in financing activities of \$218 million.
-We expect that our mix of sources of the debt markets, Charter's access to the equity markets, the timing of possible asset sales, and our ability to generate cash flows from operating activities.
-We continue to explore asset dispositions as one of several possible actions that we could take in the future to improve our liquidity, but we do not presently consider future asset sales as a significant source of liquidity.
+For the year ended December 31, 2006, we generated \$1.2 billion of net cash flows from operating activities after paying cash interest of \$718 million.
+In addition, we received proceeds from the sale of assets of approximately \$1.0 billion and used \$1.1 billion for purchases of property, plant and equipment.
+Finally, we had net cash flows used in financing activities of \$1.1 billion.
+We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flow and on the availability of funds under the credit facilities of our subsidiaries, our and our parent companies' access to the debt markets, Charter's access to the equity markets, the timing of possible asset sales, and our ability to generate cash flows from operating activities.
+We continue to explore asset dispositions as one of several possible actions that we could take in the future to improve our liquidity, but we do not presently consider future asset sales as significant source of liquidity.